nhanb/old.hi.imnhan.com/content/posts/working-with-sqlite-without-an-orm.md

 You don't need a full blown ORM to protect yourself against SQL injections.
 In fact, SQLite (and any sane RDBMS really) has built-in support for it called parameterized queries.
-The python documentation also [covers this][17], but the tl;dr is:
+Python's sqlite3 documentation also covers this, but the tl;dr is:

 ```python